 Make one note.

-People with AuDHD aren’t broken.
-You’re not flaky.
-You’re not unreliable.
-You’re cyclical, like seasons, tides, and moon phases.
-Your creativity blooms in bursts because it is authentic.
-And your rest is necessary because your mind is deep and sensitive.
+If you have AuDHD, you aren’t broken.
+You’re not flaky or unreliable.
+You’re cyclical, like the seasons, tides, and moon phases.
+Your creativity blooms in bursts because it’s real.
+And your rest is necessary because your mind works differently than those who are neurotypical…and that’s okay.

-When you stop fighting your natural rhythm and start honoring it, everything gets softer.
-Life becomes easier.
-Your creativity becomes even richer, because it’s allowed to breathe.
+When you stop fighting your natural rhythm and start honoring it, life becomes easier.
+Your creativity becomes so much richer because it’s allowed to grow and breathe.